-It’s much harder to get an agent or a traditional publishing deal.
-Most literary agents receive around 5,000 manuscripts a year and only take on 5 or 6 authors.
+When it comes to starting your life as an author, getting an agent or a traditional publishing deal is mostly geared for the elite.
+Most literary agents receive around 5,000 manuscripts a year and only take on 5 or 6 promising authors.

 But Rand is an exception.
 He’s well known (famous within the digital marketing industry) so he already has an audience to sell to.
 He has a good agent.
 And the deal he’s been offered sounds highly lucrative.